BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

           raise MetadataFieldNotSupportedByMetadataFormatError("message")  # noqa: F823
   ```

-**Type Checking Behavior:**

-- **Pre-commit hooks**: `mypy` checks staged files with `--follow-imports=normal`, which means:
-  - Staged files are checked along with their imports
-  - This ensures type consistency across the codebase
-  - Errors in imported files (even if unstaged) will block your commit
-  - **Exception for large refactorings**: For very large commits (e.g., major refactorings), you can temporarily use `--follow-imports=skip` in `.pre-commit-config.yaml` to allow incremental commits, but this should be reverted immediately after the refactoring is complete
-- **CI/CD**: `mypy` checks the **entire codebase** to ensure type consistency across all files

-**Type Checking Rules:**

-- **Production code** (`audiometa/` excluding `audiometa/test/`): Strict type checking

-  - All functions must have type annotations
-  - No untyped function definitions
-  - Strict type compatibility checks
-  - Missing type stubs for external libraries are ignored with `# type: ignore[import-not-found]`

-- **Test code** (`audiometa/test/`): Relaxed type checking

-  - Functions can be untyped (no type annotations required)
-  - Missing type annotations for variables are allowed
-  - This allows test code to be more flexible while maintaining type safety in production code
-  - **Note on pytest type stubs**: Mypy will report "Cannot find implementation or library stub for module named 'pytest'" because pytest type stubs are not available as a separate package.
-This is expected and acceptable - real import errors are still caught by test execution at runtime.
-The mypy overrides in `pyproject.toml` relax type checking rules for test files to accommodate this.

-This means:

-- You can commit individual files even if other files have type errors
-- Before opening a PR, run `pre-commit run --all-files` or `mypy audiometa` to check the entire codebase
-- CI will catch any type errors in the full codebase before merging
-- Test code type errors are acceptable as long as they don't prevent tests from running

-CI will automatically test all pushes and PRs using GitHub Actions.

 ### ✅ Pre-PR / Pre-Merge Checklist

 Before submitting a Pull Request (contributors) or merging to `main` (maintainers), ensure the following checks are completed: